-Former Virginia Tech All-American Bob Phillips is in his 31st year as coach of the Hokie pole vaulters.
+Former Virginia Tech All-American Bob Phillips is in his 32nd year as coach of the Hokie pole vaulters.
 During that time, the vault program at Virginia Tech has risen to national prominence and to the top of the ACC.
-In the ten years of ACC membership, seventeen different Virginia Tech vaulters have qualified to the NCAA national championships a total of 45 times where they have earned All-America honors 34 times including three silver and two bronze medals.
-In that same time period, Tech vaulters have claimed 51 ACC conference medals including 26 ACC conference vault titles, more than all other schools in the ACC combined.
-In all, Phillips has coached 37 vaulters (26 men, 11 women) to conference championships since joining the staff, one junior national champion, seven NCAA medalists (top 3), and one qualifier to the IAAF World Championships.
+In the 11 years of ACC membership, 18 different Virginia Tech vaulters have qualified to the NCAA national championships a total of 47 times where they have earned All-America honors 34 times including three silver and two bronze medals.
+In that same time period, Tech vaulters have claimed 55 ACC conference medals including 28 ACC conference vault titles, more than all other schools in the ACC combined.
+In all, Phillips has coached 40 vaulters (28 men, 12 women) to conference championships, one junior national champion, six NCAA medalists (top 3), two US Olympic Trials qualifiers, and one qualifier to the IAAF World Championships.

 Phillips is a native of Baltimore, Md., and holds three degrees from Tech.
 He earned his bachelor’s degree in physical education, a master’s in accountancy with a concentration in accounting information systems and a Ph.D., in business administration with a major in accounting and minors in information systems and finance.